Dhp16/asf-investigation/README.md

 **1. Italy:**
 China re-approved pork imports from Italy in September 2016 after a 17 year ban In this data we later find the earliest case reported to be the **5th of January 2022**.
-With the Chinese ban being announced on January 26th 2022.
+With the Chinese ban being announced on **January 26th 2022**.
 It would have been possible to anticipate the ban.

 ![Cases in italy](plots/asf_instances_in_italy.svg)